Indicator for binary options WinProfit80 V3 x2 mod (paid)

 - Recommended brokers: Quotex , PocketOption , Binarium .

-Installing the indicator in the MetaTrader4 terminal
+Installing the Indicator in the MetaTrader4 Terminal

 Installing the indicator is no different from installing other indicators in the MT4 terminal and is described in detail on our YouTube channel, so if you have difficulties installing indicators in the Meta Trader4 terminal, just watch this video:

-Description of the paid indicator WinProfit80
+Description of the Paid Indicator WinProfit80

-As can be seen from the characteristics above, the indicator is a dial indicator , but unlike other dial indicators, the indicator also has a signal panel built into it, which warns you in advance about the approach of a particular signal.
+As can be seen from the characteristics above, the indicator is an arrow type signal indicator , but unlike other indicators of this kind, the indicator also has a signal panel built into it, which warns you in advance about the approach of a particular signal.
 This panel is displayed on the chart in the form of a scale, the coloring of which on one side or the other indicates the imminent issuance of a signal to buy (CALL) or sell (PUT), respectively.

 Of course, the indicator is not limited to just arrows and a signal panel.
 The indicator has three signal filters built in, each of which can be turned on or off in the indicator settings